FidelusAleksander/ghcertified/content/questions/actions/question-118.md

 >https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs

-1. [x] By defining the following keywords in the commit message or in the title of the pull-request
+1. [x] By including any one of the following keywords in the commit message or in the title of the pull-request
 ```yaml
 [skip ci]
 [ci skip]